Phi Chi Theta: Early organization

-The fifth Biennial Meeting took place in Denver, Colorado at the Brown Palace Hotel on June 24 to 28, 1932.
+The fifth Biennial Meeting took place in Denver, Colorado, at the Brown Palace Hotel from June 24 to 28, 1932.
 No new chapters were installed in this meeting.

-The sixth Biennial Meeting took place in Chicago at the Stevens Hotel on June 21at to 26th, 1934 with Elsa Mueller was president.
+The sixth Biennial Meeting took place in Chicago at the Stevens Hotel from June 21 to 26, 1934, with Elsa Mueller as president.
 During this meeting, a national scholarship was approved.

-The seventh Biennial Meeting took place in Oregon at the Hotel Multnomah on June 22 to 25, 1936 with Ida Belle Tremayne as president.
+The seventh Biennial Meeting took place in Oregon at the Hotel Multnomah from June 22 to 25, 1936, with Ida Belle Tremayne as president.
 A single chapter was installed at this meeting, Phi (University of Colorado).

-The eighth Biennial Meeting took place in Pittsburgh, Pennsylvania at the Hotel Schenley on June 16 to 20, 1938.
-The president was Nellie Jones and the chapters that was installed were Chi (University of Alabama), Psi (Brigham Young University), Omega (University of California, Los Angeles).
+The eighth Biennial Meeting took place in Pittsburgh, Pennsylvania, at the Hotel Schenley from June 16 to 20, 1938.
+The president was Nellie Jones, and the chapters that were installed were Chi (University of Alabama), Psi (Brigham Young University), Omega (University of California, Los Angeles).
 Omega chapter was later changed to be called Alpha Alpha because Omega contained a negative meaning of "the end" for the members.

-The ninth Biennial Meeting took place in Atlanta, Georgia at the Atlanta Biltmore Hotel on June 17 to 20, 1940.
-The president was Alma Martin and the lone chapter installed was Alpha Beta (Marquette University).

-The tenth Biennial Meeting took place in Madison, Wisconsin at Hotel Loraine on June 18 to 22, 1942 with Phyllis Buck as president.
+The ninth Biennial Meeting took place in Atlanta, Georgia, at the Atlanta Biltmore Hotel from June 17 to 20, 1940.
+The president was Alma Martin, and the Alpha Beta chapter at (Marquette University)was installed.
+The tenth Biennial Meeting took place in Madison, Wisconsin, at Hotel Loraine from June 18 to 22, 1942, with Phyllis Buck as president.
 No chapters were installed that year.
-Phi Chi Theta cancelled the scheduled 1944 biennial meeting due to World War II, but interestingly, Alpha Gamma (Southern Methodist University) was installed in 1944 through the mail.
+Phi Chi Theta cancelled the scheduled 1944 biennial meeting due to World War II, but interestingly, Alpha Gamma at Southern Methodist University was installed in 1944 through the mail.
 The eleventh Biennial Meeting took place in Indiana at the French Lick Springs Hotel on June 27 to 30, 1946.
-The president was Ellen Hawley and no chapter was added at this meeting.
+The president was Ellen Hawley, and no chapter was added at this meeting.

-The twelfth Biennial Meeting took place in Washington D.C. at the Willard Hotel on June 17 to 19, 1948.
+The twelfth Biennial Meeting took place in Washington, D.C. at the Willard Hotel from June 17 to 19, 1948.
 The president was Althea Christenson and the chapters installed at this meeting were Alpha Delta (State College of Washington), Alpha Epsilon (University of Georgia), and Alpha Zeta (Montana State University).

-The thirteenth Biennial Meeting took place in Chicago, Illinois at Hotel Ambassador East on June 15 to 17, 1950.
+The thirteenth Biennial Meeting took place in Chicago, Illinois, at Hotel Ambassador East from June 15 to 17, 1950.
 The president was Claire O' Reilly and chapter Alpha Eta (Saint Louis University) was installed while Xi chapter became inactive.